Kenny-Haworth/Projects/TerraNova/README.md

 </ul>

 <li>Added in a portal that gives resources to the player at the end of each day.
 The user receives more of what they need.</li>
-<li>Added in a "fair maiden."</li>
+<li>Added in a "Fair Maiden."</li>
 <ul>
-	<li>The fair maiden has a 1 in 100 chance of spawning each day.</li>
+	<li>The Fair Maiden has a 1 in 100 chance of spawning each day.</li>
-	<li>The player can choose to look for the fair maiden after she spawns or not.</li>
+	<li>The player can choose to look for the Fair Maiden after she spawns or not.</li>
-	<li>100 offense is required to successfully find the fair maiden 100% of the time after she spawns, with chances decreasing by 10% for every 10 less offense the user has than 100.
+	<li>100 offense is required to successfully find the Fair Maiden 100% of the time after she spawns, with chances decreasing by 10% for every 10 less offense the user has than 100.
 (50 offense = 50% chance to rescue her)</li>
-	<li>100 defense is required to successfully bring the fair maiden back to the colony 100% of the time, with chances decreasing by 10% for every 10 less defense the user has than 100.
+	<li>100 defense is required to successfully bring the Fair Maiden back to the colony 100% of the time, with chances decreasing by 10% for every 10 less defense the user has than 100.
 (50 defense = 50% chance to bring her back to the colony)</li>
-	<li>Should the player choose to look for the fair maiden and fail in finding her, the colony loses half it's population.</li>
+	<li>Should the player choose to look for the Fair Maiden and fail in finding her, the colony loses half it's population.</li>
 </ul>

 </ul>